 After dinner, we visited the local tourist office to chat with the person working in it.
-This weekend, there was also a festival in town, and we decided to visit the Bugøynes festival, where we listened to live music.
+This weekend, there was also the Bugøynes festival in town which we visited and where we listened to live music.

 Camping at the Arctic Sea

 After our short visit to the Bugøynes festival, we drove out of Bugøynes and pitched our tents nearby the shore that looked less windy.

 There was also a group of Russians who were here for fishing.
 I explored the area a bit and walked about 1 km along the cliffs partly on a trail called “Folkesti”.
 I climbed up a rock from where I took a picture of Bugøynes and the Norwegian shore.
 Again, a powerful wind blew against my face from the Arctic Sea.